JoyZadan/html-css-portfolio-project/README.md

     - ![See screenshots: my borrowed js code snippet](assets/images/validation/jslint.png)
     - ![W3Schools arrow function syntax example](assets/images/validation/w3-schools-arrow-function-syntax-example.png)
     - ![Same code snippet from W3Schools (comments deleted) showing errors on jslint validation](assets/images/validation/w3-schools-js-snippet.png)
+    - Replaced the png images with webp versions to pass all of Lighthouse tests for all the pages, on mobile and on desktop

 11. Added favicon to satisfy error warnings on Chrome DevTools console.
 12. The navbar jumps slightly when hovering on the client login link.
 This was fixed by changing the padding sizes to be the same on normal state and on hover.